artlogicmedia/spritely/README.md

 # Spritely

-Spritely is a jQuery plugin created by Artlogic for creating dynamic character and background animation in pure HTML and JavaScript.
-It's a simple, light-weight plugin with methods for creating animated sprites and dynamic scrolling backgrounds.
+Spritely is a simple, lightweight jQuery plugin for animating sprites and dynamic scrolling backgrounds.

 ## Documentation and examples